amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/Technical-Design-Workshops.md

 Here are some tips to ensure the success of a Technical Design Workshop

-- Accountability: The Engineering Lead is accountable for the Technical Design of a solution and outcomes of these workshops.
+- Accountability: The Engineering Owner is accountable for the Technical Design of a solution and outcomes of these workshops.
 - Duration:
   - Break it down into chunks
   - High-level design can identify the need for multiple low-level designs